Coastal Pet Rescue Internship Programs

 Application

-Each student must submit a 500 word cover letter stating their reasons for pursuing the internships and what they hope to learn through their internship.
+Each student must submit a cover letter stating their reasons for pursuing the internship and what they hope to learn through their participation.
 Each essay should include three goals to have achieved at the completion of their internship.
 Additionally, interns under 18 years of age must have a parent sign a release waiver for their participation.
 Students must also submit one letter of recommendation from a teacher or professor.
+Applications are to be emailed directly to Lisa@coastalpetrescue.org.

 Time Commitment

-Students will complete 40 hours of service through the internship program.
-Each section may be spread out over 2 weeks or several months.
-The program coordinator will work with each student to match the syllabus to time frame.
+The program coordinator will work with each student to match their program to the required academic time frame.
 Students will track their time to be initialed by their internship supervisor.

 Syllabus